West Pennant Hills

 Employment performance in West Pennant Hills ranks among the strongest 15% of areas evaluated nationally

-West Pennant Hills has a highly educated workforce with professional services being strongly represented.
-Its unemployment rate is 2.0%, with an estimated employment growth of 2.4% in the past year as of June 2025.
+West Pennant Hills has an educated workforce with strong professional services representation.
+Its unemployment rate was 2.0% in the past year, with estimated employment growth of 2.4%.

-Employment opportunities locally may be limited as indicated by the Census working population vs resident population count.
-Over the past year, employment increased by 2.4% and labour force grew by 3.1%, causing a rise in unemployment rate by 0.6 percentage points.
-In comparison, Greater Sydney saw employment rise by 2.6%, labour force grow by 2.9%, with an unemployment increase of 0.3 percentage points.
-As of Sep-25, NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-National unemployment stands at 4.5%, with national employment growth at 0.26%.
-Jobs and Skills Australia's forecasts from May 2025 project national employment to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to West Pennant Hills' employment mix suggests local growth of approximately 7.3% over five years and 14.6% over ten years.
+Conversely, accommodation & food showed lower representation at 3.3% versus the regional average of 5.8%.
+Limited local employment opportunities were indicated by Census data comparing working population to resident population.
+In the past year, employment increased by 2.4%, labour force by 3.1%, raising unemployment by 0.6 percentage points.
+This contrasts with Greater Sydney's employment rise of 2.6% and unemployment increase of 0.3%.
+State-level data to Sep-25 showed NSW employment contracted by 0.41%, losing 19,270 jobs, with the state unemployment rate at 4.3%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to West Pennant Hills' employment mix suggests local growth of approximately 7.3% over five years and 14.6% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment